Rose Bio 493 Preveterinary Student Internship Syllabus (2 credits) Section 1:

 JMU Instructor: Dr. Christopher Rose

-Office hours: Mon & Thurs 2:30-5; if I am not in my office, look for me in my lab; email me for an appointment outside of office hours.
+Office hours: see dept. website, look for me in my lab; email me for an appointment outside of office hours.

 Office: Bioscience 2022 Lab: Bioscience 2028